-avek Museum of Broadcasting, St. Louis Park, is joining us to co-host the first very first electronic music instruments.
+avek Museum of Broadcasting, St. Louis Park, is joining us to co-host the first heremin concert at a scince fiction convention in ecades.
+Once extremely opular at the Worldcons of he '40s and early '50s, ewer technology ended he era of fandom basking in he eerle tones of one of the hoto by David Dyer-Bennet very first electronic music instruments.

-Theremin concert at a science fiction convention in decades.
-Once extremely popular at the Worldcons of the '40s and early '50s, newer technology ended the era of fandom basking in the eerie tones of one of the movie and music history in action!
+Heard on the sound tracks of those wonderful "Grade B" SF thrillers throughout the '40s and '50s, Dr. Theremin's creation influenced a generation of musical tastes and talents, including those of a certain Mr. Moog movie and music history in action!
 Hear one of the first 200 RCA Theremin instruments ever built played right on our very own main stage!
 History buffs, don't miss the panel on the restoration of this Theremin.
 Or visit the Pavek while you're in town and see the collection of hundreds of phono, radio and early TV gear.
 You're gonna love it!